dosorior/Stable-Face-Hashing/README.md

 - The hit-rates improve with K for those ranges including poor quality images.
 As expected, the robustness of the proposed hash generation scheme improves with image quality.

-#### Relation between the number of enrolled subjects and average number of comparisons.
+#### Linear Regression between the number of enrolled subjects and average number of comparisons.

 ![Linear Regression](images/linear_regression.png)